A Christian service offering space to say goodbye to those who have died

 Below you will find information about the service, ways this service can be personalised, dates and times, information about bereavement and links to faith and non-faith support groups.
 Please take time to have a look and use this service how ever is most helpful to you.

 It may be that you know someone who would benefit from attending a service.
 Do talk to them about this—they may not be in the place to find this kind of service for themselves but may well appreciate you telling them.

 THE SERVICE: Time to say goodbye

-Services will be held online once a month but this may change depending on demand (latest dates and times below in the red box).
+Services will be held online every other month but this may change depending on demand (latest dates and times below in the red box).
 Each service will reflect something of what you would experience at a crematorium service, including:

 - prayers and Bible readings

 - naming of those who have died (see below)

 The service is pre-filmed and then broadcast on a dedicated YouTube channel to ensure no technical issues happen to disrupt this important occasion.
 A copy of the service is also available on DVD, by request, should you know someone unable to access YouTube.
 To request this, please click here.